I have a homemade face cream with Shea butter (whipped) that I have made for myself using only natural ingredients.

 Since I love natural stuff I make my own lotions and potions with ingredients I know are effective to treat the skin.

 I have combination skin and only apply a tiny amount on the drier areas of my face.
-If your skin is oily I don’t think Shea butter and oils are a good combination for this type of skin.
+If your skin is oily I don’t think the combination of Shea butter and oils is good for this type of skin.
 I would recommend using it only on the body and neck.

 This DIY Shea butter moisturizer has other skin benefits that you can find below the recipe.

 How To Make Your Own DIY Shea Butter Cream